DhruboB/hk2demo/README.md

 ###### Little advanced Annotations:
 * @Stub - The HK2 metadata generator can also generate implementation classes based on abstract classes.
 Using Stub means that this abstract class may not need to be updated if the underlying interface or class has an added method.
 * @Rank - The best instance of a service is a service with the highest ranking or the lowest service id.
 The ranking of a service is found in its Descriptor and can be changed at any time at run time.
 The Rank annotation will work when placed on the abstract class, so the stub can be given higher priority than the replacement class.
+Higher @Rank number will take priority while injecting Service Object by default.
 * @Qualifier - Services can also be qualified with annotations called qualifiers.
 Qualifiers are annotations that are themselves annotated with @Qualifier

 There are few others too e.g. @Retention, @Target